 Are there any exceptions to the time limit for chemistry and biology courses?

-If you are working in a science- or health-related field, then the time requirement can be waived with successful PCAT scores (over 60th percentile in biology and chemistry).
+If you are working in a science- or health-related field, then the time requirement can be waived with successful PCAT scores.

 The time requirement is counted from the most recent coursework taken - so, if you took your first course more than five years ago but you have taken higher level courses more recently, the coursework is considered current.